 For a small business entrepreneur, entering into a franchise agreement with a larger company can be a way to enter the marketplace.
 The agreement made between you and the larger company gives you the right to operate as a satellite of the larger company in a certain territory for a given period of time.
 This lets you, the business owner, take advantage of a brand name that’s already familiar in the marketplace and a process or operation that has already been tested.

 This business finance term and definition is an expression of your business’s total value, as determined by your total current assets less the total liabilities currently owed by the business.
 With your business’s most recent balance sheet in hand, you can calculate the net worth using a simple formula: Assets – Liabilities = Net Worth.

 Just like it sounds, this term represents any profits earned that are retained in the business.
 This can also be referred to as bootstrapping.

 If your business fails to pay taxes owed to the designated government entity, namely the IRS, you may find your assets seized by the claim of a tax lien.
 The government can not only seize your assets for liquidation to resolve the tax debt, but they can also charge you penalties on the amount you owe.

 As a small business owner, you will be required to wear many different hats—often including that of chief financial officer or bookkeeper.
-Before you let yourself get intimidated by all the business finance terms and lingo, just remember that knowledge is power.
+Before you let yourself get intimidated by all the business terms and definitions, just remember that knowledge is power.

-You can serve your small business most effectively by becoming familiar with a few business finance principles and how they will affect your business’s financial health.
-Armed with a basic understanding of how small business financing works, you will be prepared to face the financial challenges that go along with being a small business owner.
+You can serve your small business most effectively by becoming familiar with terms used in business finance and how they will affect your business’s financial health.
+Armed with a basic understanding of business finance key terms, you will be prepared to face the financial challenges that go along with being a small business owner.